digicademy/svsal-poco/README.md

 ├── train_byt5_slurm.sh        # Run ByT5 expansion model training job on HPC
-├── upload_from_viper.sh       # Script to upload model and assets after training and │                              # evaluation in offline-mode HPC have completed └── uv.lock2                   # Dependencies and their versions for uv package mgmt
+├── upload_from_viper.sh       # Script to upload model and assets after training and │                              # evaluation in offline-mode HPC have completed └── uv.lock                    # Dependencies and their versions for uv package mgmt
 ```

 ## Data format